- Mobile Library Service Review 2013

 3. What will the revised service look like?

 The revised service will operate three vehicles, and a correspondingly smaller total number of stops.
-The bases for these vehicles are still to be decided, but are likely to cover three geographical areas – North Warwickshire (including Atherstone, Nuneaton and Bedworth), Central Warwickshire (including Warwick, Leamington, Kenilworth and Rugby) and South Warwickshire (including Stratford, Shipston and Southam).
+The bases for these vehicles will be Alcester Library,Bedworth Library and Kenilworth Library Community Services.
 Options for the revised service were presented in May 2013, via the Warwickshire County Council website, displays in library buildings, community forum meetings, and newsletters to service users, county councillors, parish councils and other stakeholders.

-4. What will happen to my local stop?
+4. What is happening to my local stop?

-Once the proposals are made public, users will be informed of which stops may be changed or closed under the plan.
-Some stops may be altered – the vehicle calling on a different day or at a different time to the present arrangement.
-In cases where there are multiple stops in one locality, these may be combined into one central location.
-In these cases we will endeavour to work as closely as possible with users to identify the best and most accessible places and times for the mobile library to visit.
+Service customers have been informed of which stops will be changed or closed.
+Some stops have been altered – the vehicle calling on a different day or at a different time to the previous arrangement.
+In cases where there were multiple stops in one locality, these may have been combined into one central location.
+In these cases we have worked as closely as possible with customers and stakeholders to identify the best and most accessible places and times for the mobile library to visit.
 Normally the retained stop will be the one attracting the most users.

-5. What criteria are being used to decide which stops are changed?
+5. What criteria have been used to decide which stops are changed?

 Under current criteria, for a stop to be viable it must attract four or more regular users.
 Time spent at each stop depends on how many users the mobile library regularly receives at that site.
-In some cases, two or more low-use stops in close proximity may be combined to form one viable stop.
-Efforts will be made to ensure as even coverage as possible throughout the county.
+In some cases, two or more low-use stops in close proximity have been combined to form one viable stop.
+Efforts are made to ensure as even coverage as possible throughout the county.

-6. If a stop is marked for proposed removal, what alternative services are available?
+6. If a stop has been removed, what alternative services are available?